Skip to content

 To review the current setting:

-kubectl get configmap search-config -n osdu-services -o yaml
+kubectl get configmap search-config -n <osdu core namespace> -o yaml

 Please note your configmap name and namespace may be different in your environment.
 Edit or replace configmap as in previous example.

-kubectl get deployment os-storage -n osdu-services -o yaml
+kubectl get deployment os-storage -n <osdu core namespace> -o yaml

 In that case you'll want to edit the deployment: